-Images bring life to the website but they come at a cost of page speed as images can be heavy.
+Images bring life to the website, but they come at the cost of page speed, as images can be heavy.
 They take up lots of bandwidth space and should be used judiciously.

 Write well-researched and articulated content keeping the primary and LSI keywords in mind while writing content.
-The content should have benefits, usage, offers, and pricing laid down clearly to help users in the purchase.
-The content should be deep and you should use at least 1000 words on every page.
+The content should have benefits, usage, offers, and pricing laid down clearly to help users purchase.
+The content should be deep, and you should use at least 1000 words on every page.

-The use of infographics should be encouraged as they convey lots of meaning in them while increasing the user engagement time.
+The use of infographics should be encouraged as they convey lots of meaning while increasing user engagement time.

-FAQs should be added on each page as they help in answering questions users may ask.
+We should add FAQs on each page as they help answer questions users may ask.
 They also make you stand a chance of getting covered and featured in Google snippets.

-Videos play a major role in how users look for and make shopping decisions.
+Videos majorly affect how users look for and make shopping decisions.
 You can place these videos on YouTube and use the iframes on product pages.

-However, using iframes can lead to an increase in page speed and you should open these videos in modals than on-page itself.
+However, using iframes can increase page speed, and you should open these videos in modals rather than on-page itself.

 Link pages on keywords for users to browse easily.
-These internal linking helps Google to find new pages along with building an uplink profile that helps in SEO.
+These internal linking helps Google find new pages and build an uplink profile that helps in SEO.
 Ensure the links on the website are not broken.

 Use tools like screaming frog, Link Miner, and Semrush to check for errors on your site and improve them.